sderosiaux/how-i-stay-updated/README.md

 - [Frontend Focus (previously html5 weekly)](http://frontendfocus.co/issues/260)  : quickly, to not miss any big feature  :star: :star:
 - [Graphql Weekly](https://www.graphqlweekly.com/) : very quickly, graphql is graphql :star:

+- [Data Elixir](http://dataelixir.com/): about... data as you guessed.
+I stopped this one.
+Interesting, about ML, and data in general.

 # Github

 I subscribed to some projects to read issues and PR and know where it's going but it's quite time consuming.